Omowumi001/financial-loan-analysis-excel-dashboard/sql_projects/indian_election_analysis/README.md

 # India 2024 General Election – SQL Analysis

 ## Overview
-This project uses SQL to analyse the 2024 Indian General Election dataset, focusing on seat distribution, party performance, alliance outcomes, and state-level results.
-The analysis explores how parliamentary seats are allocated across states and parties, providing insight into election outcomes and political trends.
+This project applies SQL to analyse the 2024 Indian General Election dataset, with a focus on understanding seat distribution, party and alliance performance, and constituency-level outcomes.
+The analysis combines multiple tables to explore election results at national, state, and constituency levels.

-The project demonstrates practical SQL skills applied to a real-world, multi-table dataset.
+The project demonstrates practical SQL skills applied to a real-world political dataset, emphasising structured querying, aggregation, and analytical reasoning.

 ---

 ## Dataset
-The analysis is based on the India 2024 General Election dataset, which includes:
+The dataset consists of multiple relational tables covering:
-- Constituency-level election results
+- Constituency-wise election results
 - State-wise election data
 - Party-wise results
-- Alliance and party affiliations
+- Alliance affiliations
-- Total parliamentary constituencies
+- Parliamentary constituencies

-Multiple tables were combined to perform state-level, party-level, and alliance-level analysis.
+These tables were joined and analysed to derive insights into seat allocation and election outcomes across India.

 ---

 ## Skills Demonstrated
-- SQL querying and data exploration
+- Writing structured SQL queries
-- INNER JOINs across multiple tables
+- INNER JOINs across multiple related tables
 - Aggregations using COUNT and SUM
 - Conditional logic using CASE statements
-- Grouping and summarisation
+- Grouping and summarisation of election data
-- Analytical reasoning using real election data
+- Analytical interpretation of real-world datasets

 ---

 ## Key Questions Addressed
 - What is the total number of parliamentary seats in the Indian General Election?
 - How many seats are available for election in each state?
-- How are parliamentary seats distributed across states?
+- How are parliamentary seats distributed across different states?
+- Which party holds the highest number of seats in each state?
-- How many total seats were won by major political alliances (e.g., NDA)?
+- How many seats were won by major political alliances such as the NDA and the I.N.D.I.A alliance?
-- How do party and alliance-level performances compare at a national level?
+- Who were the winning candidates and runner-up candidates in each constituency?

 ---

 ## Analysis Highlights
-- Calculated the total number of parliamentary constituencies contested in the election.
+- Calculated the total number of parliamentary seats contested in the election.
-- Determined state-wise seat allocation by joining constituency and state datasets.
+- Determined state-wise seat allocation through joins between constituency and state datasets.
+- Identified the leading party in each state based on seat counts.
-- Aggregated seat counts to evaluate performance of major political alliances using conditional logic.
+- Aggregated alliance-level results to evaluate national performance of major political coalitions.
-- Performed structured analysis across constituency, state, and party dimensions.
+- Extracted constituency-level outcomes, including winning and runner-up candidates.

 ---

 ## Files
-- `India 2024 General Election SQL Analysis.sql` – SQL file containing all queries used in the analysis
+- `india_2024_general_election_analysis.sql` – SQL file containing all queries used in the analysis
-- `seats_by_state.csv` – State-wise seat distribution (exported query result)
-- `seats_by_party.csv` – Party or alliance-level seat distribution (exported query result)
+- `total_seats.csv` – Total number of parliamentary seats
+- `seats_available_by_state.csv` – Number of seats available for election in each state
+- `top_party_by_state.csv` – Party with the highest number of seats in each state
+- `nda_alliance_seats.csv` – Seats won by NDA alliance parties
+- `india_alliance_seats.csv` – Seats won by I.N.D.I.A alliance parties
+- `winner_runnerup_by_constituency.csv` – Winning candidate and runner-up per constituency

-*(CSV files represent selected outputs used to illustrate key findings.)*
+*(CSV files represent selected query outputs used to illustrate key analytical findings.)*